Amritsar had always intrigued me.

 - Aim to get to the border by 3.30pm absolute latest.
 Cars and autos have to stop around 1km from the border itself, so you’ll need time to walk to it

 One thing I really regret from our trip to Amritsar is not going back to the Golden Temple for dinner.
 Simple dinners are served to pilgrims, tourists and locals alike every evening – meaning the homeless are guaranteed a decent meal.
 This one’s on the list for next time!

 Have you been to India or visited Amritsar?
-We had an amazing time and I would recommend a visit to anyone.
-I’d love to hear what you thought of it!
+I would recommend a visit to this city to anyone and I’d love to hear what you thought of it!

 Thanks for reading!